1. Getting start creating WAPT packages

 Attention

-To create WAPT packages directly from the WAPT Console, it is necessary to have installed the WAPT development environment tis-pyscripter a minima.
+To create WAPT packages directly from the WAPT Console, it is necessary to have installed the WAPT development environment tis-pyscripter3.
+It is NOT recommended to use tis-pyscripter4.

-We recommand you to download the waptdev package instead and install it on your computer where you’ll create WAPT packages.
+We recommand you to download the waptdev package instead and install it on your computer on which you will create WAPT packages.

-If you don’t know anymore how to download a package from our store, please see how to download package in your private repository.
+If you do not remember how to download a package from the Tranquil IT store, please see how to download package in your private repository.

-If you don’t know anymore how to install a package , please see how to install a package on a host
+If you do not remember how to install a package, please see how to install a package on a host.

 1.2.1.
 Creating a package template from the WAPT Console